Trouv/bevy_ecs_ldtk/book/src/explanation/anatomy-of-the-world.md

 The [`LdtkEntity` derive macro](game-logic-integration.html#ldtkentity-and-ldtkintcell-registration) allows you to define entities as ["worldly"](https://docs.rs/bevy_ecs_ldtk/0.8.0/bevy_ecs_ldtk/app/trait.LdtkEntity.html#worldly). <!-- x-release-please-version -->
 The intention of this feature is to support entities that are allowed to persist and traverse between levels, like a player in a GridVania layout.

-One consequence of an entity being worldly is a change in it's placement in the above hierarchy.
+One consequence of an entity being worldly is a change in its placement in the above hierarchy.
 Instead of being spawned as a child of the Entity layer entity, worldly entities will be children of the world entity (after one update).
 This makes the worldly entity independent of their origin level, so that if the origin level is unloaded, the worldly entity can still persist.